Joanne (album): Commercial performance

 In the United Kingdom, Joanne debuted at number three on the UK Albums Chart, with first-week sales of 26,694 copies, behind Elvis Presley's posthumous release, The Wonder of You, and Michael Bublé's Nobody but Me.
 On the UK Album Downloads Chart, Joanne entered the chart at number one.
 It also reached number two on the Official Albums Streaming Chart and number five on the Official Physical Albums Chart.
 The following week it dropped to number 14, with sales of 9,602 units.
 Following the Super Bowl performance, the record rose from number 88 to number 11 on the chart with sales increasing to 5,289 copies.
 As of June 2020, the album has sold 168,564 copies in the UK and has been certified Gold by the British Phonographic Industry (BPI).
 Joanne debuted at number three on the Irish Albums Chart.
 The album's debut failed to meet expectations in France, where it entered the album chart at number nine, with sales of just over 8,000 copies.
-Pure Charts website theorized that the moderate performance of the lead single, "Perfect Illusion", and the absence of Gaga in the media during the album's release week contributed to the album's low debut.
+Pure Charts theorized that the moderate performance of the lead single, "Perfect Illusion", and the absence of Gaga in the media during the album's release week contributed to the album's low sales.
 By year end, they deemed Joanne one of the commercially disappointing albums in France, achieving total sales of only 12,000 copies.
-Two years after its release, the album racked up a Gold certification for selling 50,000 equivalent units there.
+Two years after its release, the album earned a Gold certification for selling 50,000 equivalent units there.

 Joanne debuted at number two on both the Australian and New Zealand album charts.
 The Australian Recording Industry Association (ARIA) reported that Joanne was Gaga's second consecutive solo album to debut at number two on the chart following Artpop.
 In Japan, Joanne debuted at number 10 on the Oricon Albums Chart with first week sales of 8,026 copies.
 According to the International Federation of the Phonographic Industry (IFPI), Joanne was the 22nd best-selling album of 2016, selling one million copies that year.